yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-confluent-cloud.md

 ### Configure a Confluent Cloud cluster

-First, you need to set up a Confluent Cloud cluster on the provider of your choice.
+Set up a Confluent Cloud cluster on the provider of your choice.
 For more information, refer to [Manage Kafka Clusters on Confluent Cloud](https://docs.confluent.io/cloud/current/clusters/create-cluster.html) in the Confluent documentation.

 ### Download the credentials